 Rob is an American young man living in Japan.
 What makes him a one-of-a-kind among the human race is, in addition to his talents with a video camera and editing console, he has a heart for the Honda Super Cub!
 Naturally, as he resides in a country where the Cub is not only ubiquitous but is also still available brand new in Honda dealerships, he bought one a few years ago and has shared his happy experiences, often via video, on his "Adventures of a Super Cub" blog ever since.
 For this, his fellow American Super Cub lovers are eternally grateful (and jealous)!
 He recently posted the above short.
 Enjoy!

-Posted by Nathaniel Dahl at 5:05 AM
+Posted by Harald Dahl at 5:05 AM